Favourited 449 times

 & LOTS of barn-building activity to be carried out.

 Get in touch if you want to get involved and help out in the woods.

 english, some french, some spanish

 2x Caravans with a wood burning stove.
-Shared cooking space in an old army tent with Woodburner, sofa and limited solar electric.
+Shared cooking space in our newly built barn.

 Washing is a solar shower when the sun shines or better still the wood-fired sauna and a dip in the spring-fed lake.
 Whatever you fancy.

 Closest laundry is in town, or you can ask us to bring clothes home to wash.
 We are always willing to help & are friendly :)